Government of the 6th Dáil

-4th Executive Council of the Irish Free State
+4th executive council of the Irish Free State

 Nomination of President of the Executive Council

-The members of the 6th Dáil first met on 11 October 1927.
+The 6th Dáil first met on 11 October 1927.
 In the debate on the nomination of the President of the Executive Council, Cumann na nGaedheal leader and outgoing President W. T. Cosgrave was proposed, and this resolution was carried with 76 votes in favour and 70 against.
 Cosgrave was then appointed as President of the Executive Council by Governor-General Tim Healy.

 Members of the Executive Council

 The members of the Executive Council were nominated by the President and approved by the Dáil on 12 October.
 They were then appointed by the Governor General.